 |Takeda||Takeda is partnering with public entities and other pharmaceutical companies through the IMI in Europe to leverage collective expertise in the hope of developing diagnostics for COVID-19.|

 |UCB||UCB is working closely with the Belgian government to scale up COVID-19 testing capabilities.
 It is looking at similar possibilities in the UK.|

-IFPMA and its member companies are monitoring the impact the SARS-CoV2 outbreak and measures put in place by governments to prevent the spread of the virus (e.g. restrictions on travel, movement, border closures or measures on supply chain).
-Member companies are committed to ensure the continued supply of essential supplies for medicines and vaccines, for patients that suffer from chronic illnesses or other health conditions.
-Member companies are not aware of any near-term impacts on the availability of medicines and vaccines.
-They are continuously monitoring and proactively handling the situation as it develops, and are working to prevent and mitigate any potential shortages through close coordination with national regulatory authorities and other global stakeholders, including the World Health Organization.
+IFPMA member companies are committed to ensure the continued supply of essential medicines and vaccines for patients suffering from chronic illnesses and other health conditions.
+So far, they have found no obvious near-term impacts on medicine and vaccine availability.
+Companies are working to prevent and mitigate any potential shortages through close coordination with national regulatory authorities and other global stakeholders, including the WHO.

 |Eli Lilly||Eli Lilly launched the Lilly Insulin Value Program in the US allowing anyone with commercial insurance and those without insurance to fill their monthly prescription of Lilly insulin for $35.|

 |Gilead||Gilead has no manufacturing issues or supply shortages with any Gilead products, including HIV and hepatitis portfolios.|